calacuda/tracker-console/README.md

 A midi tracker for linux powered handheld retro emulation handhelds such as the Trimui Smart Pro running custom [Knulli](https://knulli.org/) firmware.

-## TODO

-- [x] have all rendering handled by the python side. rust code should only output on state changes.

 ## Statefull Rewrite

-Goal: hande state, audio syntheis, and Midi, in rust. handle display and graphics in python.
+Goal: handle: state, audio syntheis, and Midi, in rust. handle display and graphics in python. rust will send state to python and python will parse.

 ## Screens